 In short, no. My covers contain elements (textures and fonts) I’m not licensed to share with a third party.

 There are cases where your publisher will ask for a psd.
 In this case, have them contact me directly about it.
+In general, I keep the original cover files for up to three (3) years since the date the cover files were first generated.

 It depends on the license of the photo used in the cover.
 In most cases, you will need an extended license for this sort of thing.